Veeam MP for Hyper-V Discovery

 - Hyper-V Hosts and Clusters discovered as above will first appear under the Discovered Hyper-V Servers tree on the Hyper-V Servers tab in the Veeam UI.
 All hosts will be checked (monitoring enabled) by default, if sufficient Veeam licenses are available.

-- When the host has appeared in the Veeam UI and is checked, then additional topology discovery scripts running on the host will populate Veeam MP views with clusters, hosts, virtual machines, virtual network switches, storage disks and volumes, etc.
+- When the host has appeared in the Veeam UI and is checked, then additional topology discovery scripts running on the host will populate Veeam MP views with clusters, hosts, virtual machines, virtual network switches, storage disks and volumes, and so on.

 The additional discovery stage can take between 1 – 3 hours.